rotskoff-group/polycomp/README.md

 # Polycomp

+Python implmentation of polymer field theories with complex Langevin integration for determining structure of polymer melts.
+Particular focus on polyelectrolyets.
+Still under construction.

+install with
-install with pip install -e .
+    pip install -e .